Purple Rhapsody: Composition

 Purple Rhapsody has a duration of roughly 18 minutes and is composed in one continuous movement.
 Tower described the origins of the title in the score program notes, writing, "The sound of the viola has always reminded me of the color purple-a deep kind of luscious purple."
 This mental association was also reflected in her work Wild Purple, her first solo viola composition for Paul Neubauer.
-When writing for the viola, Tower says she tries to make the instrument "sing", making optimal use of the instruments melodic characteristics, something that is often difficult to achieve. "[It] is not an easy task since the viola is one of the tougher instruments to pit against an orchestra."
+When writing for the viola, Tower says she tries to make the instrument "sing", making optimal use of the instrument's melodic characteristics, something that is often difficult to achieve. "[It] is not an easy task since the viola is one of the tougher instruments to pit against an orchestra."
 To address this problem, Tower deliberately omitted instruments that share the viola's range, specifically horns and oboes.
 She concluded, "I am hoping that at the climaxes of some of these 'rhapsodic' and energetic lines, the orchestra does not overwhelm the viola."